Site menu

 Heavy snowfall, freezing or stormy weather can cause problems, bringing with it travel issues, power cuts and flooding.
 In addition, each year some schools experience temporary closure or disruption where heating systems fail or where snowfall makes travelling too hazardous.

 In general, schools and Early Years providers should make every effort to keep open for as many pupils as possible, if safe to do so.
-If closure is necessary, where the health and safety of staff and pupils cannot be maintained, they should reopen as soon as possible after the weather has improved and once the site has been made safe.
+If full or partial closure is absolutely necessary, where the health and safety of staff and pupils cannot be maintained, they should reopen as soon as possible after the weather has improved and once the site has been made safe.

 Summary

-- Ensure your Business Continuity plan has been updated, that you have updated telephones numbers and other senior teachers in the school are aware of the contents of the plan for your school.
+• Ensure your Business Continuity plan has been updated, that you have updated telephones numbers and other senior teachers in the school are aware of the contents of the plan for your school.
+Your Business Continuity plan should be tested/exercised once a year by discussing the plan and a scenario with staff.

 Further advice and information